Metinvest International

-Metinvest International SA (until December 2007 known as Leman Commodities SA) is a Swiss-based steel trading company established in 1997.
-It is located in Geneva (Switzerland), and is the distribution channel of Steel and Rolled Products Division and Iron Ore Division of Metinvest Group.
+Metinvest International (until December 2007 known as Leman Commodities SA) is a Swiss-based steel trading company established in 1997.
+It is located in Geneva (Switzerland), and is the distribution channel of Steel and Rolled Products Division and Iron Ore Division of Metinvest Group (owned by Rinat Akhmetov).

-Company profile

-Metinvest International sells and distributes the following product ranges: Iron ore products, Pig iron, Semi-finished Products, Flat products, Long products, SAW Pipes, rails and rail fasteners.
+Metinvest International sells and distributes iron ore products, pig iron, semi-finished Products, flat products, long products, submerged arc welding pipes, rails and rail fasteners.

+History

+The company was founded in 1997 as Leman Commodities SA.

 Offices

 Metinvest International has offices in 10 countries: Switzerland (Headquarter), Turkey, Italy, Lebanon, China, Lithuania, Tunisia, UAE and Singapore.
 Metinvest International also has established agencies in Canada and Dominican Republic which handle sales in the North and Latin Americas. correspondingly.